mikeappiah-dev/github-examples/git-crash-course/readme.md

 ## Git config file

-- Store global configurations for your local git installation.
+- Store global configurations for your local git installation, such as email, username, editor and more.

+## Git log

+- shows the local repository tree.